decentdao/fractal-docs/developer-guides/deploy-custom-dao.md

 );
 ```

 9\.
-Finally, remove the metafactory from the executerole so the system is secured.
+Finally, remove the metafactory from the EXECUTE_ROLE so the system is secured.

 ```
 const revokeMetafactoryRoleCalldata =